section-engineering-education/engineering-education/content/articles/social-authentication-with-djoser-in-react-applications/index.md

 We need to get the url of the current page and key-value pairs of the url.
 If the code and state exist, we call the `googleAuthenticate` action that takes code and state as parameters.

-When we get redirected, the url has a state and code within it, acquired and passed to the `googleAuthenticate` function.
+When we get redirected, the url has a state and code, acquired and passed to the `googleAuthenticate` function.

 Next, we connect our `Signup` to the store.
 Edit `src/components/Signup.js` as follows: